Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Models and Methodologies

 The implementation is divided into several phases, as illustrated in Fig.~\ref{fig:workflow}.
 The first phase involves data preparation, where image segmentation techniques are applied to isolate the relevant elements.
 Next, the pretrained YOLOv11s and YOLOv8 models are loaded.
 These models enable data augmentation and experimentation with various optimizers and learning rates.
 In the final phase, the models are trained to fine-tune the pretrained weights for the specific task at hand.\\

 \textbf{Dataset Preparation} The dataset underwent preprocessing to enhance model performance by removing irrelevant elements like different backgrounds and unrelated blood components.
 Image segmentation was applied using OpenCV, converting images to the HSV color space and creating a binary mask to isolate white blood cells.
-To improve robustness and mitigate overfitting, various augmentation techniques were implemented, including geometric transformations, mosaic augmentation, random erasing, and randaugment for diverse data variations.\\
+To improve robustness and mitigate overfitting, various augmentation techniques were implemented.
+First, the augmentation parameter was set to true to allow the augmentation of the training data.
+Then mosaic augmentation applied which combines four different images into one during training.
+Setting it to 1.0 means that this augmentation is applied 100\% of the time.
+The degrees parameter that specifies the maximum degree of random rotation applied to images was set to 45 degrees.
+Additionally, horizontal flip was applied with 0.5 probability meaning that 50\% of the images will be flipped horizontally during training.
+Finally, the scale factor used to resize or zoom in/out on the image was given a value of 0.5, which means that images might be scaled by up to 50\%, either enlarging or shrinking them.

 \textbf{Image Classification: } The detection of blast cells can be approached in various ways, with image classification being one of the most common.
 Numerous deep learning architectures have been developed to support this task, with Convolutional Neural Networks (CNNs) being the most widely used for image and video datasets.
 Models like VGG , AlexNet, and GoogleNet (Inception) ~\cite{Szegedy2014} are all based on CNNs.
 In this paper, we focus on two versions of YOLO: YOLOv8 and YOLOv11.